Vaccinium uliginosum

-Vaccinium uliginosum (bog bilberry, bog blueberry, northern bilberry or western blueberry) is a Eurasian and North American flowering plant in the heath family Ericaceae.
+Vaccinium uliginosum (bog bilberry, bog blueberry, alpine blueberry or western blueberry) is a Eurasian and North American flowering plant in the heath family.
+The berries are edible.

 Description

 Vaccinium uliginosum is a small deciduous shrub growing to 10–75 cm tall, rarely 1 m tall, with brown stems (unlike the green stems of the closely related bilberry).
 The leaves are oval, 4–30 mm long and 2–15 mm wide, blue-green with pale net-like veins, with a smooth margin and rounded apex.

 The flowers are pendulous, urn-shaped, pale pink, 4–6 mm long, produced in mid-spring.
-The fruit is a dark blue-black berry 5–8 mm in diameter, with a white sweet flesh, ripe in late summer.
+The fruit is a dark blue-black berry 5–8 mm in diameter, with sweet white flesh, ripe in late summer.
 Cytology is 2n = 24.
 Its fruit persists for an average of 26.1 days, and bears an average of 24.7 seeds per fruit.
-Fruits average 86.8% water, and their dry weight includes 38.4% carbohydrates and 3.9% lipids.
+The fruit averages 86.8% water, with the dry weight including 38.4% carbohydrates and 3.9% lipids.

 Subspecies

-Two subspecies have been described, but not all authorities distinguish them.
-Only the nominate subspecies of Vaccinium uliginosum subsp. uliginosum is relatively widely accepted:
+Three subspecies and one variety are accepted by the Plants of the World Online (POWO) database, but not all authorities distinguish them.
+Only the nominate subspecies of V. uliginosum subsp. uliginosum is relatively widely accepted.